gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 From the explanation of the ```LayoutBase``` class's ```render``` function, we can understand the ```child.render``` part.

-So let's look at the below part, why we are calling the ```app``` variable's ```render``` function?
-We are calling this render function because if we look at the implementation of this function in the ```gradio.blocks.Blocks``` class, we can see that it is adding the components and event functions into the root component.
-With another saying, it is creating and structuring the gradio application.
-So it is important to call this function.
+So let's look at the bottom part, why are we calling the ```app``` variable's ```render``` function?
+It's important to call this function because if we look at the implementation in the ```gradio.blocks.Blocks``` class, we can see that it is adding the components and event functions into the root component.
+To put it another way, it is creating and structuring the gradio application.

 2. Attach Event Function